Review of Blue Seal Classics Dry Dog Food

-Judging by its ingredients alone, Blue Seal Classics looks like a below-average dry dog food.
+Based on its ingredients alone, Blue Seal Classics Dog Food looks like a below-average dry product.

 As a group, the brand features an average protein content of 27% and a mean fat level of 13%.
 Together, these figures suggest a carbohydrate content of 53% for the overall product line.

 And a fat-to-protein ratio of about 47%.

 Above-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-Blue Seal Classics Dog Food is a plant-based kibble using a below-average amount of pork or poultry by-product meals as its main sources of animal protein, thus earning the brand 2.5 stars.
+Blue Seal Classics is a grain-inclusive dry dog food using a moderate amount of named meat and by-product meals as its main source of animal protein, thus earning the brand 3.5 stars.